 - Dark Horse Café received a tweet criticizing their lack of electrical outlets for laptops.
 Their response was something like: “We are in the coffee business, not the office business.
 We have plenty of outlets to do what we need.”
-Needless to say, this kind of defensive/aggressive behavior doesn’t work in the online world.
+Needless to say, defensive/aggressive behavior doesn’t work in the online world.
 Many blogs reported the fact as a negative public relations case.

 - Nestlé received negative comments about their environmental practices a few years ago, and they did not address them.
-People started becoming aggressive and posted altered versions of the Nestlé logo, forcing the company to close their public page.
+People started becoming aggressive and posted altered versions of the Nestlé logo, forcing the company to close its public page.
 Takeaway?
 Do not pretend people are not talking, and address criticism as soon as possible.

 What are people saying about you?
-Good online reputation management is not only about reacting well to what people say about you, your brand, or your products and services, but also about whether to react at all and, if so, when.
+Good online reputation management is not just reacting well to what people say about you, your brand, or your products and services, but also about whether to react at all and, if so, when.

-A proactive approach to the matter consists of monitoring your public reputation on a regular basis, and not just when you come to know about a specific event to deal with.
+A proactive approach to the matter consists of monitoring your public reputation regularly, and not just when you come to know about a specific event to deal with.

-Simply put, social media monitoring allows companies to gather public online content (from blog posts to tweets, from online reviews to Facebook updates), process it, and see whether something negative or positive is being said affecting their reputation.
+Social media monitoring allows companies to gather public online content (from blog posts to tweets, from online reviews to Facebook updates), process it, and see whether something negative or positive is being said affecting their reputation.

 Social media monitoring can be both DIY (Google Alert is an example of a free web monitoring tool accessible to anyone) and professional, depending on the size of the business involved.

-Online Reputation Bombs
+Watch for Online Reputation Bombs

 The other is what I define as “online reputation bombs,” which affect your reputation and sales long term and can severely damage a business.
 They are very powerful because, unlike social network content, they are prominent in search engine results.

-- Negative reviews: Review sites allow users to express their opinion on your brand.
+- Negative Reviews: Review sites allow users to express their opinion on your brand.
 Did they like your service/product?
 Would they recommend it?
 Negative content can affect your sales, and addressing the criticism on the site may not be enough.
 Websites like Ripoff Report and Pissed Consumer provide the perfect platform for this kind of negative content.

-- Hate sites: Some people go beyond simple negative reviews and create ad hoc websites with their opinions, some of them containing illegal content.
+- Hate Sites: Some people go beyond simple negative reviews and create ad hoc websites with their opinions, some of them containing illegal content.
 So-called “hate sites” sometimes address companies and public figures with insults and false information.
 Needless to say, a search result like “The truth about NAMEOFYOURCOMPANY” or “NAME scam/rip off” will make your potential customers run away!